512-byte coding contest

 The submissions will be accepted from March 15h to June 19th 2020.

 The prize pool, sponsored by 2 Ton Digital, is 512 EUR.
 It is going to be split among the top contestants, depending on how many awards are given.
-This is going to be decided by a jury consisting of Tomasz Grysztar, Jeff Marrison (from 2 Ton Digital), revolution (the author of FASMARM) and possibly few other members (to be announced soon).
+This is going to be decided by a jury consisting of Tomasz Grysztar, Jeff Marrison (from 2 Ton Digital), and revolution (the author of FASMARM).

 The prizes are going to be awarded in two categories: